How to Turn Off the Floating Keyboard on Your iPad

 Get a daily tip (with screenshots and clear instructions) so you can master your iPhone in just one minute a day.

-How to Fix iPad Keyboard and Turn Off Floating Keyboard on iPad
+How to Turn Off the Floating Keyboard on iPad & Fix iPad Keyboard Glitches

 You're not alone if you're wondering, how do I get my keyboard back to normal?
 Even if you accidentally turned on the floating keyboard, this quick trick will turn your iPad's small keyboard back to the full-size version!
-Here's how to turn off the floating keyboard:
+Here's how to disable the floating keyboard on your iPad:

 1. To switch back to the regular keyboard, grab the bar at the bottom of the floating keyboard and drag it to the bottom center of your screen.